PKG Spring Break

 - Inspire reflection on the nature of service and social realities around us

 - Create opportunities in which needed, effective public service positively impacts communities

-Talk to us about Alternative Spring Break
+Talk to us about Alternative PKG Spring Break

 Events and deadlines

-ASB Team Meetings
+PKG Spring Break Team Meetings

 All PKG Spring Break 2018 participants must attend 3 mandatory team meetings as a requirement of acceptance.
 The dates for these meetings will take place on Mondays, from March 5 – March 19, 2018 at 7 – 8:30 pm.
 All participants will also commit to attending our end of program reflection dinner to celebrate the culmination of projects on Monday, April 9 from 7-9.